 The auditor independence declaration required under Section 307C of the Corporations Act 2001 forms part of this Directors' Report and is included on page 9.

 Non-Audit Services

-There were no non-audit services provided by PKF Chartered Accountants during the financial year.
+There were no non-audit services provided by BDO East Coast Partnership (previously trading as PKF) during the financial year.

 Signed in accordance with a resolution of the Board of Directors.